Netcracker/KubeMarine/docs/public/Installation.md

 * You may specify both `groups` and `nodes`; the resulting node set is the union of both selectors.
 * If neither `groups` nor `nodes` is provided, the mount is applied to **all** nodes.
 * If the mount point already appears in `/proc/mounts`, the entry is skipped for that node.
- * The preparation script is uploaded, executed, and then removed.
-It is useful for loading kernel modules or installing prerequisite packages.
+ * Each preparation script is uploaded to the node, executed, and then removed.
+Scripts are useful for loading kernel modules, upgrading the kernel, or installing prerequisite packages.
+ * When more than one preparation script is specified, the node is rebooted between consecutive scripts so that kernel or module changes take effect before the next script runs.
  * If `enabled` is set to **false**, the mount entry is ignored entirely.

-**Warning**: Failure of the `preparation_script` is non‑fatal.
-Only the mount entry for the affected node is omitted; other entries continue to be processed.
+**Warning**: Failure of any `preparation_scripts` entry is fatal — the whole procedure stops immediately.

 The following variables are made available to the Jinja2 template: